Torsion groups do not act on $2$-dimensional $\mathrm{CAT}(0)$ complexes: Pairs of generators

 In the proof we will need the following terminology.
-We say that an automorphism $f$ of $X$ acts \emph{without inversions}, if whenever $f$ stabilises a triangle $T$ or an edge $e$, then it fixes $T$ or $e$ pointwise.
+We say that an automorphism $f$ of a simplicial complex $X$ acts \emph{without inversions}, if whenever $f$ stabilises a simplex of $X$, then it fixes it pointwise.